Don’t believe me?

-First impressions still count, especially online.
-Customize your invoices to better reflect your brand and stand out from the competition at the same time.
+First impressions still count, primarily online.
+Customize your invoices to reflect your brand better and simultaneously stand out from the competition.

 Spanish invoice in Paymo

-If you’re more techie though, you can change the HTML/CSS code to stylize the invoice with your own fonts and formatting.
+If you’re more techie, you can change the HTML/CSS code to stylize the invoice with your fonts and formatting.

 Estimate and expenses, all under one roof

-Way before invoicing a client, you first need to hand them a summary of the work that’s going to be delivered in big lines and the cost of it, a.k.a. an estimate.
-But creating one, only to add the same details again on the invoice (more or less) is just double work.
+Way before invoicing a client, you first need to hand them a summary of the work that will be delivered in extensive lines and the cost of it, a.k.a. an estimate.
+But creating one, only to add the exact details again on the invoice (more or less), is just double work.

 In Paymo, you can create estimates from scratch or convert an existing project into one.
-Once approved by your clients, you can then turn them into an invoice in just a matter of clicks.
+Once your clients approve, you can turn them into an invoice in just a few clicks.

 Expenses can also be monitored alongside your projects.
 Register and attach them at a client or project level, so you never have to store receipts again.
-There’s a tag manager as well, that can help you categorize expenses and identify which ones take the largest proportion of your fixed costs.
+There’s a tag manager, too, that can help you categorize expenses and identify which ones take the most significant proportion of your fixed costs.